 What is an internship and why would a student and employer want to engage in an internship?
 Please take some time to review what our internship program is all about, what the benefits of an internship are to both the student and employer, and what our internship guidelines are.
+Also, please take the time to review our Internship Handbook for Employers which will provide guidance to your having a successful internship with our students.

 Post University Internship Program